Comma0101/Servio/VOICE_AGENT_ARCHITECTURE.md

 - **WebSocket Endpoint**: `/api/media-stream`

   - Handled by the `handle_media_stream` function in `app/api/websocket.py`.
+  - This handler receives the `restaurant_id` via stream parameters.
-  - This handler sets up and interacts with `DeepgramService` and `AudioHandler`.
+  - It sets up and interacts with `DeepgramService` and `AudioHandler`, passing the `restaurant_id` and using it to fetch the appropriate system message (including menu) from `app/constants.py`.

 - **Handler Class**: `AudioHandler` (in `app/handlers/audio_handler.py`)

-  - Manages interaction with Deepgram.
+  - Manages interaction with Deepgram, initialized with a restaurant-specific system message.
   - Processes messages from Twilio and responses from Deepgram.

 - **Core Service**: `DeepgramService` (in `app/services/deepgram_service.py`)